abdus/rust-notes/docs/_notes/ch-5-data-types.md

 ```

 > Accessing an element of an array which is past the end of the array, would result an `index out of bounds` error, which in result would `panic` the `main` thread.
 This gives a more safe memory access, as the program won't be able to access invalid memory location.

+## Notes

+1. Always check if index of an array which is supposed to be accessed, is less than the length of the array.
+Otherwise, `main` thread would panic.